cston/csharplang/proposals/csharp-12.0/collection-expressions.md

 The collection type must have an [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).

+A warning should be reported if the *iteration type* depends on an extension method `GetEnumerator` rather than an instance method.

 For the *create method*:

 * The *builder type* must be a non-generic `class` or `struct`.